ajduberstein/jupytercon2020/README.md

 This repo is a series of demos from my talk for JupyterCon 2020.

 Run `pip install -r requirements.txt && python -m jupyter notebook` in this directory run the Notebooks in this repo.
+Enable pydeck for use in a Notebook by following the instructions [here](https://pydeck.gl/installation.html).

 Table of contents: